 While each of these shapes may convene different meanings and symbolism, the choice should ultimately be based on your recipient’s preferences.
 Personally speaking, my wife likes a heart-shaped diamond ring for its romantic shape appeal and that’s what I bought for her.

 As for the style of a ring setting, there are literally thousands of designs available in the market to choose from.
-From simple solitaire designs to intricate designer rings, the easiest way to start browsing via online vendors where you can instantly access 1000s of designs.
+From simple solitaire designs to intricate designer rings, the easiest way to start browsing is via online vendors where you can instantly access 1000s of designs.

 I’ve written a number of articles that cover a range of different ring styles like solitaire, halo, pave, 3-stone, bezel and designer brands.
 Click on the corresponding links to learn about specific things to look out for and to see photographs of the best designs.